danimal-johnson/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+> A database is a structured set of data.
+SQL is the Structured Query Language that allows us to interact with that data.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+> So that each record can be uniquely identified.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+> Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+> We need an additional table with a foreign key that points to each of the tables.

 ## Minimum Viable Product